moizalicious/ballerina-pmml/README.md

                         <Petal.Length>1.5</Petal.Length>
                         <Petal.Width>0.4</Petal.Width>
                     </data>`;
-    var result, resultConversionError = (string)pmml:predict(pmml, data);
+    any result = pmml:predict(pmml, data);
-    if (resultConversionError != null) {
-        throw resultConversionError;
-    }
     println(result);
 }
 ```

 ## Making Changes
 If you would like to contribute to this repository feel free to do so.
-Check out the [Developer Guide](addLinkHere) to learn more about the source and the internal structure of the API.
+Check out the [Developer Guide](https://github.com/moizalicious/ballerina-pmml/blob/master/docs/dev-guide.md) to learn more about the source and the internal structure of the API.

 ## Additional Information
 Mostly about what features the API does not have.
 Also a link to the developer documentation.